cygig/MCUVoltage/readme.md

 target &= ~(0b01000010);
 ```

-We can also manually NOT the bitmask to save some computing time:
+We can also manually bitwise NOT the bitmask to save some computing time:

 ```
 unsigned int data = 0b01010001;